testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 This folder contains the application of the DeepHyperion approach to the steering angle prediction problem.
 DeepHyperion is developed in Python on top of the DEAP evolutionary computation framework.

-We have been tested DeepHyperion on a Windows machine equipped with a i9 processor, 32 GB of memory, and an Nvidia GPU GeForce RTX 2080 Ti with 11GB of dedicated memory.
+We tested DeepHyperion on a Windows machine equipped with a i9 processor, 32 GB of memory and an Nvidia GPU GeForce RTX 2080 Ti with 11GB of dedicated memory.

 ## Dependencies ##